Tee1er/boing/README.md

 #### Boing Setup

 In the last step, you created a bot and added it to a server.
-In this step, you'll bring that bot to life.
+In this step, you'll bring that bot to life by connecting Boing.

 Open the folder that Boing is in, and move it somewhere safe.

 Run `run.bat` (or `run.sh` if you are on a *NIX system), which should start Boing.

-When you start Boing for the first time, you will be asked to answer some questions.
+When you start Boing for the first time, you will be asked to provide some information.

 - When you are asked to enter your token, that's the one we copied from Discord earlier, and that I asked you to save.
 Paste that in now.